rpanchyk/mt5-time-range-box-ind/README.md

 ![docs](docs/config.png)

-Time ranges defined in format:
+Time ranges must be defined in format:
 ```
 [HOUR:MIN]_[HOUR:MIN]_[COLOR],[HOUR:MIN]_[HOUR:MIN]_[COLOR]
 ```
-Each range is separate by comma (`,`).
-There are limit on count of ranges.
+Each range is separated by comma (`,`).
+There are no limit on count of ranges.

 For example:
 ```